Elizabethkingia anophelis: Metabolism

+Ecology

+Elizabethkingia anophelis has a unique ecological niche, as it is primarily found in the midgut of the Anopheles mosquito, which is a known malaria vector.
+It is also a pathogen that can cause infections in humans, particularly those with compromised immune systems.
+The bacterium has a mutualistic relationship with the mosquito, where it helps digest blood meals and promote the growth of other gut microbiota.
+E. anophelis has also been found in diverse environments such as soil, water, and hospital settings.
+In hospital settings, it has been isolated from a range of sources including blood, respiratory secretions, and wounds.

-The possibility of a role for mosquitoes in the maintenance and transmission of E. anophelis remains unclear.
+The possibility of the role of mosquitoes in the maintenance and transmission of E. anophelis remains unclear.

+Role in disease

 Medical importance

 A 2014 study showed that some Elizabethkingia infections that had been attributed to Elizabethkingia meningoseptica were instead caused by Elizabethkingia anophelis.
 E. anophelis has been reported to cause neonatal meningitis in the Central African Republic, and a nosocomial outbreak has been reported in an intensive care unit in Singapore.

 An outbreak centered in Wisconsin began in early November 2015, with 48 people confirmed infected in 12 counties and at least 18 deaths by March 9, 2016, and four new cases documented just in the week of 2–9 March 2016.
-By April 13, 2016, the infection had spread first to western Michigan then to Illinois, with 61 confirmed cases and 21 deaths.
+By April 13, 2016, the infection had spread first to western Michigan and then to Illinois, with 61 confirmed cases and 21 deaths.

 The CDC notes that the infections leading to death occurred in persons over the age of 65 who had other health conditions, leading to uncertainty as to whether E. anophelis was the cause of death, or if the cause was a combination of E. anophelis and preexisting health conditions.

+Diagnosis

+Cases are typically diagnosed through the culture of body fluids, most commonly blood testing.